LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Must provision an AWS PrivateLink VPC Endpoint for the subnets where you plan to launch accelerators
   * Need to provide an instance role with a policy allowing user access to the instance to connect to accelerators.
   * Add elastic inference accelerator machine type alongside a CPU instance.
 When you configure an instance to launch with Amazon EI, an accelerator is provisioned in the same AZ behind the VPC endpoint.
   * Note elastic interface is now deprecated, but may still appear on the exam?
+Apparently this is AWS Inferentia?

 ###### Deploying Trained Models via SageMaker
   * Save your trained model to S3